xOryus/NFCMark3/README.md

     ```

 2. Use the "Browse" button to select the input Proxmark3 JSON dump file.
-3. Use the "Browse" button to select the output NFC file location (in files have a example NFC file)
+3. Use the "Browse" button to select the output NFC file location (an example NFC file is included).
 4. Click the "Convert" button to perform the conversion.
 5. Check the log area for progress and any error messages.